 Similar requests have also been made on separate occasions to the Métis Nation Ontario (MNO).
-To date, they have not provided information to support this baseline report; however, IAMGOLD has provided capacity funding to the MNO, and it is understood by IAMGOLD that this work is underway.
+To date, they have not provided information to support this baseline report; however, they have requested capacity funding for a traditional resource and use study.
+IAMGOLD is in discussions with the MNO to proceed with this study.
 The data presented for the Métis in this Report is therefore secondary information gathered from publically available data sources including websites and published documents.
-Discussions with Aboriginal communities and land users are ongoing in order to obtain more information, and any received information will be provided as it becomes available.
+Discussions with Aboriginal communities and land users is ongoing in order to obtain more information, and any received information will be provided as it becomes available.